The gem of the Mediterranean

 Day 3 — Thursday, September 19, 2019: After a complimentary breakfast we’ll drive to the beautiful Plitvice Lakes National Park.
 While in the park, our guided tour will take us via the boardwalk paths over the crystal clear lakes and up close to the breathtaking waterfalls.
 Our tour continues with a boat and train ride that allows us the opportunity to take in even more of the park’s magnificent scenery.
 We chose a hotel for this night that is conveniently located in close proximity to one of the park’s entrances, just in case you’d like to return later on your own after we feast on a very festive style Croatian dinner.
 This truly has become our new favorite place on earth at Bikes, Boats and Boots.

 Day 4 — Friday, September 20, 2019: After a complimentary breakfast we’ll travel to the ancient city of Split, home to the Diocletian Palace built in 305 AD, now converted to residences and unique shops.
 We’ll roam the city and walk the promenade lined with beautiful palm trees.
-Tonight, our accommodations are a boutique hotel located in the heart of the Diocletian Palace.
+Tonight, our accommodations are in a beautiful hotel located in the heart of the city just steps away from the Diocletian Palace.

 Day 5 — Saturday, September 21, 2019: Today, we’ll board the boat at 11 a.m.
 We’ve allotted time to settle in and meet the other world travelers on board, before departing at 1 p.m. for our journey to the island of Brac.
 Upon arrival in the town of Milna we’ll cycle to Bobovisc along a sea route, providing opportunities for a short swim and refreshments along the way.
 Upon our return to Milna, willing participants can take another short ride along the coast.
 We’ll spend the night on the boat docked in the harbor of Milna.